-- Application must be filed in person or (if applicable) by domestic post or by a local visa agent to the China Embassy / China Visa Application Centre in your location
+- Application must be filed in person or by a local visa agent to the China Embassy / China Visa Application Centre in your location.

-- Visa cost varies between RMB 1000 – 3000.
-The Intern Group’s program fee does not cover this and other associated expenses regarding the visa application
+- Visa cost is estimated between RMB 1000 – 3000.
+The Intern Group’s program fee does not cover the government cost and other associated expenses regarding this visa application.

-- The visa is valid for 3 months (single entry) and lasts the same as your program duration upon arrival
+- The visa is valid for 90 days (single entry) and lasts the same as your program duration upon arrival.

 - Type S2 (private affairs)